MuhammedBasith/teamSync/README.md

   - User invitations and acceptances
   - Team creation, updates, and deletions
   - Role changes (promotions and demotions)
-  - User removals
-  - Organization creation
+- Mail is sent along with this as well.

 ### Authentication & Security
 - **Supabase Authentication** - Secure authentication powered by Supabase Auth
-- **Row-Level Security** - Database-level security ensuring complete data isolation
+- **Row-Level Security** - This is not needed as we are interacting from the backend
-- **Session Management** - Optional "Remember Me" for extended sessions
 - **Password Reset** - Secure password recovery via email
 - **Protected Routes** - Middleware-protected dashboard routes